auroriasjn/musicparser/README.md

 M8: [(D,E)F#(D,C)A] [FGBG] [(E,D)(G,F)(C,D)(A,B)] [(E,F#)(G,A)(C,D)C]
 ```
 As you can see, no octaves are shown, but the rest of the formatting is the same.
 This formatting works best for machine learning.

+### Disclaimer
+This program will be updated if more bugs are found.
+This is primarily meant to be used for simple tokenization, so any that relate to
+increasingly complex works might not be handled.

+Feel free to use this parser for tokenization, but cite: jeremy.ng@yale.edu